Emerson Model 1232 Television-Radio (1956)

 near the center of the photo

 actually constitute one component.
-I didn't have a .15 mfd capacitor on hand, so I soldered
+I didn't have a .15 mfd capacitor on hand, so I combined

 The underside view also shows the selenium rectifier.
 It is the stack of orange metal plates